xenontechs/streamhelper/readme.md

 current version: early prototype

+the documentations are *\*mumblemumble\** and the roadmap is oh hey behind you, a three-headed monkey!

 # (possible) features
-- local server (all yours, no cloud)
+- [x] local server (all yours, no cloud)
-- dock for OBS with buttons to press that do things
+- [x] dock for OBS with buttons to press that do things (in OBS)
+- [x] what OBS won't tell you about!
+(OBS scenes breakout for setting up things by ID)
-- easy™ way to configure what the buttons do
+- [ ] easy™ way to configure what the buttons do
-- pre-stream checklist, as automated as possible (AKA "why is my feature not working? ah, forgot to open streamerbot")
+- [ ] pre-stream checklist, as automated as possible (AKA "why is my feature not working? ah, forgot to open streamerbot")
-- autodetect running game and apply that to game/app capture
+- [ ] autodetect running game and apply that to game/app capture
+- [ ] modules™

 # how to use
 1. clone repo